Tradeshift/io/SPECIFICATION.md

 #### `PUBACK` – Publish acknowledgment

-A PUBACK Message is the response to a PUBLISH Packet with QoS level 1.
+A PUBACK Message is the response to a PUBLISH Message with QoS level 1.

 ```json
 {